 In 2013 my family went on a five week holiday to New Zealand to visit relatives and see the sights.
 It was our big, family, once-in-a-lifetime-kinda-thing, holiday.
 Schools, colleges, work, family and money all aligned to see us travel from Glasgow to Auckland, Whangaparoera, Bay of Islands and (I’m not making this up) Big Manly Beach!
 The trip was a chance to relax from a stressful few years, and spend some time thinking about what the future might hold.

 We’d be given a car to travel about in, and while driving from Auckland to Rotorua we decided (sort of at the last minute) to detour and visit Hobbiton.
-I wasn’t too keen: even less so as it cost us over £100 as a family to get the tour!
+I wasn’t too keen: even less when I discovered that it would cost us over £100 as a family to get the tour!

-But, as we sat at the reception waiting for the buses to take us to the movie set itself, I was surprised to feel the excitement inside me building.
+But, as we sat at the reception waiting for the buses to take us to the movie set, I was surprised to feel the excitement inside me starting to build.

 A flagon in the Dragon